earowang/wanderer4melb/README.md

 # wanderer4melb

+Would weather affect the number of people wandering around the city of Melbourne?
 A shiny app for visualising Melbourne pedestrian and weather data in 2016.

-## Inspiration

-Would weather affect the number of people wandering around the city of Melbourne?

 ## Installation